 Use the scoop and level technique to measure your flour if you do not have a kitchen scale.
 To do this, use a spoon to fluff up the flour in the bag.
 Use a spoon to scoop the flour into a measuring cup until it is heaped on top.
 Take a butterknife and level off the top.
 This should give you the most accurate measurement for flour.

-Because flour is measured by weight in these recipes, if the flour is scooped straight out of the bag with the measuring cup, there will be more flour than called for in the recipe.
+Because flour is measured by weight in these recipes, if the flour is scooped straight out of the bag with the measuring cup, there will be more flour than is called for in the recipe.

 I tested the recipe with dark brown sugar, light brown sugar and white sugar.
 I preferred the taste of dark brown sugar because it lends a richer flavor, but any of these sugars work great.